Use the following menu options to navigate the Skylar One user interface:

 - Table Status.
 Displays the status of each database table in the platform.
 For each table, the modal page displays the table name, the database engine, database version, row format, number of rows, average row-length, length of the data file, maximum length of the data file, length of the index file, number of allocated but unused bytes, the next auto-increment value, the create time for the table, the update time for the table, the table's character set and collation, the live checksum value, options used with CREATE TABLE, and any comments.

 - Variables.
-Displays a list of all database system variables used in SL1 and the value of each variable.
+Displays a list of all database system variables used in Skylar One and the value of each variable.

 Disabling Normalization, Re-Enabling Normalization, and Backfilling Raw Data